ElectronicsTinkerer/ZMIPS-1000/README.md

 * `D` - The state of the "Down" button.
 1 = pressed, 0 = not pressed.
 * `U` - The state of the "Up" button.
 1 = pressed, 0 = not pressed.
 * `F` - The state of the "Fire" button.
 1 = pressed, 0 = not pressed.
+* `d` - 1 on the first CPU read of the register in which the down button is pressed.
+All subsequent reads while the down button is pressed will read as 0.
+* `u` - 1 on the first CPU read of the register in which the up button is pressed.
+All subsequent reads while the up button is pressed will read as 0.
-* `P` - 1 on the first CPU read of the register in which the fire button is pressed.
+* `f` - 1 on the first CPU read of the register in which the fire button is pressed.
 All subsequent reads while the fire button is pressed will read as 0.

 ### VGA State Register